If you are a TrueLayer client who is regulated by FCA to provide account information services

 - Use of QSealCs with an additional element that ensures secure communication

 The EBA clarified that it should be the bank that decides on what type of certificate should be used for identification.
-The Opinion also clarified that while the use of eIDAS certificates is required for the purposes of identification, eIDAS certificates are not necessarily required for securing the communication session, although their use is encouraged for that purpose.
+The Opinion also explained that while the use of eIDAS certificates is required for the purposes of identification, eIDAS certificates are not necessarily needed for securing the communication session.
+However, their use is encouraged for that purpose.

-Since it is the bank that decides, it is advisable that a TPP obtains both a QWAC and a QSealC from a provider.
+Since it is the bank that decides, a TPP should obtain both a QWAC and a QSealC from a provider.